SamantGayatri2002/ML_Based_Analysis_of_Gut_Microbiome_in_Colorectal_Cancer_Dataset/README.md

 # ML_Based_Analysis_of_Gut_Microbiome_in_Colorectal_Cancer_Dataset

-Shotgun metagenomics based microbiome analysis of Colorectal cancer using Machine Learning classifiers to build predictive diagnostic models and explore gut microbiome signatures.
+This repository documents my learning journey and practice in **shotgun metagenomics data analysis**, focusing on how raw sequencing reads can be processed, analyzed, and interpreted to study microbial communities along with the integration of Machine Learning pipeline.

-This repository documents my learning journey and practice in **shotgun metagenomics data analysis**, focusing on how raw sequencing reads can be processed, analyzed, and interpreted to study microbial communities.
+## 🧬 Shotgun Metagenomics:

-### 🧬 Shotgun Metagenomics: From Raw Fastq reads to Microbial features associated with Colorectal Cancer Using Machine Learning.
+(From Raw Fastq reads to Microbial features associated with Colorectal Cancer Using Machine Learning.)

 ----